Vocal mixing is the stage where your vocals are blended in together with all your other instruments.

-When the vocal tuning task is executed manually, though it may take more time even with an experienced mix engineer, the pitch processing will sound more natural, subtle, and smooth.
-Pitch perfection.
+When the vocal tuning task is executed manually, even though it may take more time, the pitch processing will sound more natural, subtle, and smooth.

 Leaving some pitches or vocal slides un-tuned or imperfect is also a creative choice that could be made by the artist or mix engineer.
 This could further convey an emotion or unique energy in the context of the phrase that’s being sung and received by the listener.
 Vocals are a form of communication at the end of the day in which imperfections can sometimes be perceived as perfect.

-For those who want the specifics of using a pitch tuning plugin this we recommend checking out our article on how long does Autotune take to process?
+For those who want the specifics of using a pitch tuning plugin, we recommend checking out our article on how long does Autotune take to process?
 This goes into detail about how to produce great-sounding vocals using plugins such as Autotune or Melodyne.

 4. Set up and prepare your DAW chain for mixing vocals

 Setting up your DAW for vocal mixes can be incredibly time-consuming and fiddly.
 You will need to include essential components such as mix buses, compressors, EQs, and other plugins.
 The specific way you set up your DAW for mixing vocals is called a vocal chain.

 Our newly released vocal chain preset download can save you this time as well as giving you high-quality sounding vocal mix presets to use straight away for most genres.
 Simply download and import straight into your session.
 Our mix engineers have put presets together which are perfectly adjusted to a variety of genres.
 This can also be used as a starting point for you to play around with until you find the sound that sits best in your track.